shronkers/shronkers.github.io/content/blog/advent-of-code-2024.md

 In this post I'll describe my solutions for each day and my share my thoughts about some of the puzzles.

+Here's a [link](https://github.com/shroomwastaken/advent-of-code-2024) to the repo with all of my solutions.

 <hr>

 # Day 1